banner

 Marshwallow walk

-The marshwallow is a large swamp hexapod, whose gaits have been well-studied.
-There is a post on its ;a href design history on the Furaha blog http://planetfuraha.blogspot.nl/2011/12/from-ifb-archives-2-marshwalloidea.html design history on the Furaha blog As in four-legged animals, the 'walk' in six-legged animals is typified by an even spacing of footfalls over a cycle, but the difference between phases feet is of course smaller at one sixth instead of one quarter of a cycle.
-Again, you need to work out the phase of any leg by following the lines connecting it to the left hind leg and add all phases.
+As in four-legged animals, the 'walk' gait in six-legged animals is typified by an even spacing of footfalls over a cycle.
+The difference between phases of the various feet is now one sixth instead of one quarter of a cycle.
+Again, you can work out the phase of any leg by following the lines connecting it to the left hind leg and add all phases.
 The result is a stable comfortable gait, in which there are always at least four feet feet on the ground.

 Marshwallow in tripod gait

 Six-legged animals can also walk with their legs arranged in pairs, but where there were only three ways do to do with four legs, there are many more ways to divide six legs into three pairs.
-We will not show any of these here as it is not difficult to work them out.
+We will not show any of these here; it is not difficult to work them out.
 Instead, we will show that the legs can also be divided in threesomes, of which there are then two.
 The simplest variant is shown here: the tripod gait.
 It is extremely stable and fairly boring.
-There are always at least three feet on the ground and sometimes six; that's why it is stable.
+There are always at least three feet on the ground and sometimes six; that's why it is so stable.

 wallow walk